gorbulus/gorbulus/README.md

 I'm a software developer from Dallas, Texas 🐮 and I'm currently living in Denver, Colorado. 🌄

-I'm passionate about guitars, data, and my dogs - Jazzy and Piper. 🎸
+I'm passionate about guitars, data, and my dog Ochi. 🎸

 I like to build things with Python, R, SQL/PostgreSQL, Django, and C#/.Net. 🤖

-I'm working as a Product Manager and use my tech and creative talents to build meaningful software. 🌎
+I'm working as a Director of Product and use my tech and creative talents to build meaningful software. 🌎

 I follow the 'Jobs to be done' Product management philosophy - customers 'hire' your poduct to satisfy job steps. 👷

 I'm currently dedicating a high percentage of my time to learning Django, playing with datasets, and honing my UI skills. 🐍

-I'd like to get more experience contributing to open-souce projects and some hands-on work with APIs. 👯

 ## Let's connect!